 An Introduction to the Costas of Spain

-Spain is the fourth largest country in Europe, and due to its extensive Mediterranean coastline and mild climate it offers the discerning tourist a wide variety of resorts that are guaranteed to please.
-There is something for everyone, whatever their specific holiday requirements, but sun worshippers and water sports enthusiasts alike are especially catered for.
+Spain is the fourth largest country in Europe and due to its extensive Mediterranean coastline and mild climate, it offers the discerning tourist a wide variety of resorts that are guaranteed to please.
+There is something for everyone, whatever their specific holiday requirements, but sun worshippers and water sports enthusiasts alike are well catered for.
 Due to the availability of cheap flights and holiday packages, and an average of two to three hours' flight duration from most northern European airports, Spain continues to be one of the most popular holiday destinations on the planet.

 Apart from the Costa Verde (Green Coast), the Costa Vasca in northern Spain, and The Costa Galicia in the north west, the most popular Spanish coastal resorts for sun seekers continue along the entire east coast of mainland Spain, stretching from the French to the Portuguese border.
 Virtually any of these resorts will be ideal for beach-based holidays, although some are more popular than others depending on proximity to the regional airport.
 Originally fishing communities, these areas now derive their main livelihood from tourism.
 The Spanish Costas (meaning coasts) often merge into one another in areas that are highly developed.
 Going from north to south here is a brief introduction.